Testing times ...

 "If the next government does not grasp the scale and scope of the problems identified by the committee, then it will face a rising opposition, armed with the arguments that are presented in this report."

-But the report is clear that the difficulties don't just from come from the tests, but the wider landscape of which they are a part.
+But the report is clear that the difficulties don't just from come from the tests, but the wider landscape of which they are

 Carmichael says: "Many of the negative effects of assessment in primary schools are caused by the use of results in the accountability system rather than the assessment system itself.